MosenzonTal/ShopInClick/README.md

 ### Back-End ###

-the server listens to port 3000 and expose the following ● REST APIs :<br>
+the server listens to port 3000 and expose the following <br>
+ ● REST APIs :<br>

 ○ Get All products - Returns a list of all items in the inventory. <br>